 Diluted earnings per share is calculated on the treasury stock method, by dividing income available to common shareholders, adjusted for the effects of dilutive securities, by the weighted average number of common shares outstanding during the period and all additional common shares that would have been outstanding had all potential dilutive common shares been issued.
 This method computes the number of additional shares by assuming all outstanding options, for which the average market price of the common shares for the period exceeds the exercise price, are exercised.
 The total number of shares is then reduced by the number of common shares assumed to be repurchased from the total issuance proceeds, using the average market price of the Company's common shares for the period.
-The average market price of the Company's common shares for the period ended December 31, 2009 was below the exercise price of all granted options and as a result none of the share purchase options described in note 14 have a dilutive effect on earnings per share.
-Exchangeable common limited partnership units of CPLP, as described in note 3, are exchangeable for common shares of the Company and have a dilutive effect on earnings per share as described in note 14.
+The average market price of the Company's common shares for the period.
+The average market price of all granted options and as a result none of the share purchase options described in note 14 have a dilutive effect on earnings per share.
+Exchangeable common shares of the Company and have a dilutive effect on earnings per share as described in note 14.